What Is Digital Transformation?

 Customer expectations have been shifting for years and in 2020 preferences have swung even more sharply towards online ordering and remote interaction.
 Both B2B and B2C customers are used to solving problems independently.
 They want the tools and resources to navigate on their own, without waiting for an answer from a customer service center.
 Providing digital support, automated tools, and a lot of online content will give both them and you optimum operational efficiency.
-Remaining user-centered should be a guiding principle of your digital transformation.
+Remaining user-centered should be a guiding principle of your transformation.

 Operations and Systems

 In most industries today, almost every step of the production process can benefit from some digitalization.
 Digital tools can help track supply and product movement, manage human resources efficiently, and improve record-keeping and communication between departments.
 As you consider your digital transformation strategy, assess these internal processes to find ways to make them run more smoothly.
-A digital transformation will also let you start collecting data that can be useful down the line.
+This transformation will also let you start collecting data that can be useful down the line.

 Culture and Leadership

-A successful digital transformation demands buy-in at all levels.
+A successful transformation demands buy-in at all levels.
 There will be a learning curve and both the team and the leadership need to be motivated to make the effort.
 A major factor here will be education.
-Everyone must know, not only how to use the digital transformation technologies, but why the changes are being made.
+Everyone must know, not only how to use digital transformation technologies, but why the changes are being made.
 This will ensure an easy transition and it will empower everyone in the organization to find creative ways to take advantage of the digital transformation plan you choose to implement.

 Innovation and Adaptability

-Digital transformation offers your organization a new level of flexibility.
+Going digital offers your organization a new level of flexibility.
 More automated systems and better recording and communication will make you less dependent on individuals.
 You’ll also be prepared for sudden changes in workflow.